chromeos/chromeos.dev/site/en/publish/pwa-play-billing.md

 !!! aside.message--note
 **Note:** The Digital Goods API does not provide you with a method to get a list of item IDs.
 Instead, you will either need to hard-code them into your client or fetch them from your back-end server.
 The Google Play Developer API does let you [query the list of item IDs](https://developers.google.com/android-publisher/api-ref/rest/v3/inappproducts/list) from a back-end.
 (Check out more about [implementing key Play Billing components in your back-end server](/{{locale.code}}/publish/play-billing-backend).
 Whichever solution you choose, make sure to keep the item IDs consistent with what you have in the Play Console.
 !!!

+In v2.1 of the API, one of the fields returned by `getDetails()` is `itemType`.
+It is an enum where the value is `”product”` or `”subscription”` to denote whether the corresponding item is an in-app product or subscription, respectively.
+Being able to differentiate between the two types of products can be useful if you need to apply different treatments to each product type.
+For example, you may have a specific page for users to subscribe and another page for the other non-subscription products.
+It’s also useful for knowing the appropriate Google Play Developer API REST resource to use in your backend (`purchases.products` or `purchases.subscriptions`).

 ## Purchase an item